crosadoDAP/DAP/README.md

 Digital Analytics Platform public area
 Crosado/DAP

-For use in public (no proprietary code will be found here)
+For use in public (no proprietary code will be found here - any code left over will be deleted)

 The code found herein has been cleared for anyone to see and re-use when available.